15 Afrocentric Wall Art Ideas for a Modern Living Room

 The most personal and visually rich option of all: a wall that mixes art, texture, and objects into something that feels truly curated.
 A canvas print beside a woven wall hanging beside a small sculptural accent beside a framed photograph.
 Different heights, different textures, the same soul.

-Styling tip: Start with your anchor piece — usually the largest canvas or hanging — and build outward over time.
+Styling tip: start with your anchor piece (usually the largest canvas or hanging) and build outward over time.
 Add one new element at a time over weeks or months.
-The best Afrohemian walls were never designed in a day.
-They grew with the person who lives there.
+The best Afrohemian walls were never designed in a day — they grew with the person who lives there.

 Frequently Asked Questions About Afrocentric Wall Art